dschadd/tasty-chart/README.md

 npm run serve
 ```

-Navigate to http://localhost:8080/#/ in your browser.
+Navigate to http://localhost:8080/#/ in your browser to view the web application and to begin searching!